Paternity TestS in Marietta

 Why Take a Paternity Test?

-There are many reasons to take a paternity test: to confirm legal parenthood; to inherit assets; or to learn family history.
-Regardless of your reason for requesting the test, you can have peace of mind knowing you do not have to disclose this information to us, nor will we share it with anyone else.
+There are many reasons to take a DNA paternity test: to confirm legal parenthood; to inherit assets; or to learn family history.
+Regardless of your reason for requesting the test, you can have peace of mind knowing you do not have to disclose this information to our collectors, nor will we share it with anyone else.
 The results go to you and you alone, unless authorized by you to share with others.

-A court may require a paternity test to determine child custody or child support, and our procedures adhere to the court’s requirements to produce credible results.
+A court may require a legal paternity test to determine child custody or child support, and our procedures adhere to the court’s requirements to produce credible results.
 For other legal services, we also offer help for forensic investigations and DNA profiling.
 Agencies, courts, and employers all trust Fastest Labs of Marietta to be reliable, so you can too.

 Additional Tests We Offer Include: